AnnieDebbie/expense_tracker/README.md

 # Expense_tracker

-This is a React JS app.
+- This is a React JS app.
 It is a product of the highly-rated full-react course by Maximilian Schwarzmüller on Udemy.

-The app allows you track your yearly, daily and monthly expenditure through charts that visualize expense data
+- The app lets you track your yearly, daily and monthly expenditure through charts that visualize expense data

-Building the app allows me learn the following:
+- Building the app allows me learn the following:

 * All the core basics: How React works, building components with React & building UIs with React
 * Components, props & dynamic data binding.
 Functional components, class components